LinuKKx/Kika-Kalolo.github.io/README.md

 1. It's OK to ask the sender "what is it?".
 2. NEVER assume that the link is SAFE because you know the sender.
 3. Look for spelling errors.
-4. If you are not expecting an email for an software update, do not click.
+4. If you are not expecting an email from someone or from a company, do not click.

 **I should NOT have clicked on that link but how could I not, right?**